Joby’s Flying Taxi Is Closer to Reality With Production, Expanding Testing

 The company, which also counts Delta Air Lines Inc. and Intel Corp. among its largest shareholders, said the early production units will become the first electric vertical take-off and landing craft — or eVTOL — to be delivered to a paying customer when the US Air Force receives them next year.
 Those vehicles are part of a $131 million contract.

-Dan Ketchel, Delta’s director of corporate innovation, partnerships and performance, said Joby’s air-taxi service is a good match for the airline’s investments at Los Angeles International Airport, JFK and LaGuardia.
+Dan Ketchel, Delta’s director of sustainability partnerships and performance, said Joby’s air-taxi service is a good match for the airline’s investments at Los Angeles International Airport, JFK and LaGuardia.

 “We’ve made incredible terminal investments over the last couple of years and we’re excited that Joby is bringing a transportation solution that is equally innovative,” Ketchel said.